 Starting as a Customer Services Assistant at various piers, Ellie quickly developed an interest in working on the boats themselves.
 Moving over to Deck Customer Services Assistant, Ellie began working towards her ultimate ambition of joining the Crew on board.

-She achieved this goal shortly after by becoming a Second Mate.
+She achieved this goal shortly after by becoming a Relief Mate.
 Although it took a lot of hard work to get where she is, Ellie truly enjoys the work she does every day.

 “Learning all aspects of river life, both on the marine and shore side, was tough.
 There are difficulties working on a busy river, but I enjoy the learning curve.
 It's hard work, but also hugely rewarding,” shares Ellie.
 “I enjoy working on the River Thames, it's a lovely place to be.
 My work colleagues have become good friends – we are a close knit team which makes for a very rewarding working environment.”